jmccrary/paywall-blocker-extension/README.md

 3. The Jacksonville Patriot
 4. The Sherwood Voice

 If you ever find yourself linked to one of these newspapers and you don't actively read it, why would you pay $36 for a year of articles?
 You wouldn't, because it doesn't make sense.
 That's where Paywall Blocker comes in!
+Just click the icon in your browser bar and viola!
+You can read up on all important Pulaski County news from multiple newspapers.

 [screenshot]: screenshot.png "Example of the paywall."
 ![Example of the paywall you will see.][screenshot]